jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 Mini Dungeon first time meeting The First Ones.
 Cannot communicate unless 1 lvl of madness.
 When party leaves this dungeon they will be located just outside Netrus

+## Lizardfolk

+To ally with the Lizardfolk, you must get Netrus agree for Kreg to become King of Netrus

+Cannot ally with Kobolds, kill on sight

+### Encounter One

+Challenge of Combat

+A large crowd of Lizardfolk engage with the party, the party decides how many of them they can fight.

+### Encounter Two

+Challenge of Beast

+Attempt to tame beasts

+### Encounter Three

+Challenge of Appetite

+### Encounter Four

+Challenge of Religion

+### Encounter Five

+Meet the King

+### King Kreg the Strong

+Wants make his denizens no longer nomadic and settle in Netrus